 His architectural legacy, Castletown was re-invigorated in the mid to late 18th Century by his grandnephew Tom and his wife Lady Louisa Lennox.
 The extraordinary scale, decoration, plasterwork and collections at Castletown as presented today, continue to bring to life this unique period in Ireland's history.

 Castletown has entered a new era in recent years.
 The OPW, who manage property and parklands, are collaborating with a number of organisations to ensure that a wide public audience can share in the future of Castletown.
-This list is not exhaustive and includes the Castletown Foundation, OPW/NUI Maynooth Archive and Research Centre, UCD Architecture and Landscape Research Unit, the Performance Corporation, Barry Douglas and Camerata Ireland.
+This list is not exhaustive and includes the Castletown Foundation, OPW/ Maynooth University Archive and Research Centre and the UCD Architecture and Landscape Research Unit.

 - The 18th century magnificent Palladian style mansion